jm1021/student/_posts/Lessons/2025-08-19-PongLesson.md

 ---

-## Demonstration - Workflow with Mermaid Diagram
+## 🔧 Professional Debugging Workflow
 Here’s the **debugging workflow** your team should follow: